About the conference:

 Track 5: Housing and Real Estate Development Shaping the City

-Focus: Housing systems, real estate markets, and development models influence urban form, liveability, and socio-economic transformation.
+Focus: Housing systems, real estate markets, and development models influence urban form, livability, and socio-economic transformation.

 Sub-Tracks: